SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/about-cse-insight-ui.md

 ### Board view

 This screenshot shows the Insights page with the Signals organized as a Board.
-Each of the columns corresponds to an Insight Status value.
-(One of the Status values shown is a [custom Insight Status](/docs/cse/administration/manage-custom-insight-statuses/)).
+Each of the columns corresponds to an Insight status value.
+(One of the status values shown is a [custom Insight status](/docs/cse/administration/manage-custom-insight-statuses/)).

 The information displayed in the Board view is similar to the information in the [List view](#list-view).

-You can switch back the List view by clicking the Show List icon, near the top right corner of the CSE UI.
+You can switch back to the List view by clicking the Show List icon, near the top right corner of the CSE UI.

 <img src={useBaseUrl('img/cse/board.png')} alt="Board view" width="800"/>